nikobatzi1990/fvgl/README.md

 # My-Favorite-Video-Games-List

 This is a project I created as part of the Code Chrysalis curriculum.
-For Polyglottal week, I independently studied a new language of my own choice; for this project I selected Python along with the Django framework.
-I made simple a RESTful API that saves my favorite video game titles into my local database.
-The included input fields are the title, release year, developer, genre, and image for each game.
+For Polyglottal week, I independently studied a new language of my own choice; for this project I selected Python along with Django REST framework.
+I made simple a RESTful API that saves my favorite video game's data into my local database.
+The included input fields are the title, release year, developer, genre, user's comments, and image for each game.

-In the future, I would like to add an individual page for each game and make certain data values into clickable tags that function as query parameters.
-I am also considering adding a comment field where a user could discuss what aspects they enjoyed about the game.
+In the future, I would like to make certain data values into clickable tags that function as query parameters.

 ## Getting Started